 Won 2012 Ross Prize for Best Paper

 Professor Jens received recognition for her minor publication, “The Real Effects of Delisting: Evidence from a Regression Discontinuity Design,” in 2012.

 Professor Jens came to Tulane with a reputation for being highly regarded by students: Of all faculty members who taught at the University of Rochester, Professor Jens was in the top 5 according to course evaluations.

 Professor Jens’ research areas explore the impacts of evolving factors.
 Her political research examines the interplay between politics and the finance of businesses, including the business influence of political actions – such as a speech by the president or a new law passed in Congress.
 Her research on initial public offerings looks at the complex decisions that firms make in response to contemporary conditions.

 “One of my most memorable experiences was this past semester during Crawfest, a huge musical festival on the Quads.
 I taught these students on Friday morning, then on Saturday, they came to Crawfest, and I came over with my daughter.
 The closer I got to campus, the more of my students I saw.
 I saw at least 15 students!
 On Monday, they came in and were all serious again, except they all still had their Crawfest wristbands on.
 It was the perfect microcosm for thinking about Tulane: On Friday, everyone is in class and serious.
 Saturday they’re out in the mud eating crawfish, and then Monday, we’re back to business.
 That sums up why I love teaching at Tulane.”

 Education & Affiliations

-University of Rochester - William E. Simon Graduate School of Business Administration, MSBA Applied Economics in Finance
+University of Rochester - William E. Simon Graduate School of Business Administration, MSBA Applied Economics and PhD in Finance

 Niagara University, B.A. in Political Science